jisaacks/GitGutter/README.md

 - Default.gitgutter-theme
 - Default HiDPI.gitgutter-theme

 To provide a custom theme developers need to add a folder with all required icons and an optional `gitgutter_popup.css` file to their package.
-An empty JSON file `<ThemName>.gitgutter-theme` must exist to mark this folder a resource for GitGutter icons.
+An empty JSON file `<ThemeName>.gitgutter-theme` must exist to mark this folder a resource for GitGutter icons.

 #### Per-project Settings